Language selection

 The occurrence

-On 18 June 2023, the Canadian-flagged cargo vessel Polar Prince was at the Titanic wreck site, 325 nautical miles south-southeast of Cape Race, Newfoundland and Labrador, providing surface support to the submersible Titan.
-There were 17 crew members and 24 people on board the Polar Prince.
-Five people from the Polar Prince were on board the Titan and approximately 1 hour and 45 minutes after the submersible began its descent, the support vessel lost contact with it.
+On 18 June 2023, the manned submersible commonly referred to as Titan, with 5 people on board, was diving to the Titanic wreck site 325 nautical miles south-southeast of Cape Race, Newfoundland and Labrador.
+The Canadian-flagged cargo vessel Polar Prince that had been used to transport the submersible to the site was providing surface support to the submersible as it dove.
+Approximately 1 hour and 45 minutes after the Titan began its descent, the surface support team on the Polar Prince lost contact with it.
+Search and rescue operations were initiated that evening.
 On 22 June 2023, the United States Coast Guard (USCG) confirmed that debris found on the ocean floor near the Titanic wreckage consisted of pieces of the missing submersible.
-As a result, it is presumed that the five people on board the Titan were fatally injured.
+There were no survivors.

 Media materials